dwcramer/xmlcalabash-catalog-bug/README.md

       the rewriteURI/rewriteSystem rules in the catalog that maps `file://docshared` to '../' (relative to the catalog).

-* `book-fails.xml` works fine in Oxygen, but fails with the error:
+* `book-fails.xml` loads fine in Oxygen, which is able to resolve all the entities via the catalog, but Calabash fails with the error:

    ```
    ERROR: It is a dynamic error if the resource referenced by a p:document element does not exist, cannot be accessed, or is not a well-formed XML document.